Wang Yihan: 2011

-In 2011, she reached the final of 2011 Malaysia Super Series but lost to Wang Shixian.
-Next week in Korean Open final, she turned the tables and defeated Shixian.
+In 2011, she reached the final of the 2011 Malaysia Super Series but lost to Wang Shixian.
+The following in the Korean Open final, she turned the tables and defeated Shixian.
 She won the gold medal in the 2011 Badminton Asia Championships by winning against Lu Lan.
-She made a superb comeback against Saina Nehwal in the final of 2011 Indonesia Super Series Premier when she edged through a close 2nd game to win it 12–21, 23–21, 21–14.
-Continuing her best form, she defeated Gu Juan, Ratchanok Intanon, Pi Hongyan & Wang Xin to reach the final of BWF World Championships.
-She won the gold medal, beating Cheng Shao-chieh with a big win & continued Chinese supremacy in Women's singles category.
-To be noted, Chinese women singles players had swept all the titles since 2000.
-She then won the Japan open title for 3rd consecutive time, with win over Juliane Schenk.
-She lost to her teammate Wang Xin for the first time, in the final of 2011 Denmark Super Series Premier hence failed to defend her title.
-In the final of 2011 China Open, her opponent was Wang Xin again, but Xin retired when Yihan was 18–12 up in 1st game, thus Yihan won the title.
+Yihan made a superb comeback against Saina Nehwal in the 2011 Indonesia Super Series Premier final, when she edged through a close 2nd game to win it 12–21, 23–21, 21–14.
+Continuing in her best form, she defeated Gu Juan, Ratchanok Intanon, Pi Hongyan & Wang Xin to reach the final of BWF World Championships.
+She won the gold medal, beating Cheng Shao-chieh with a big win and continued the Chinese supremacy in the Women's single category.
+A point to note is, the Chinese women's single players had swept all the titles since 2000.
+She then won the Japan open title for the 3rd consecutive time, beating Juliane Schenk.
+She lost to her teammate Wang Xin for the first time, in the 2011 Denmark Super Series Premier final failing to defend her title.
+In the 2011 China Open final, her opponent, Wang Xin, retired when Yihan was 18–12 up in the 1st game, thus Yihan won the title.
 With a successful year yet again, she was looking for her first Year end title.
-In the 2011 BWF Super Series Finals, she lost to Sung Ji-hyun but won other 2 matches against Juliane Schenk & Tine Baun hence qualified for semifinal.
+In the 2011 BWF Super Series Finals, she lost to Sung Ji-hyun but won other 2 matches against Juliane Schenk & Tine Baun, qualifying for the semifinal.
 She again won over Wang Xin, and set her match against India's Saina Nehwal.
 She won 18–21, 21–13, 21–13 and won the title.